Load Balancing in Parallel Queues and Rank-based Diffusions: Convergence in distribution of diffusion-scaled gap processes

 The tightness of the collection in \eqref{eq:marts} is now immediate from the optional sampling theorem for martingales and the classical Aldous-Kurtz tightness criteria \cite{Aldous78}.

 We now prove the second statement in the lemma.
 From \eqref{eq:equnit} and the Lipschitz property of the Skorokhod map we have that, for $i \in [K]$ and $T \in (0, \infty)$,

-where we have used the fact that since $\Gamma^N$ corresponds to the Skorohod map for normal reflection, it reduces to a collection of $K$ one-dimensional Skorohod maps.
+where we have used the fact that since $\Gamma^N$ corresponds to the Skorokhod map for normal reflection, it reduces to a collection of $K$ one-dimensional Skorokhod maps. {\cb We have also used here (and at several later instances) the inequality $(\sum_{i=1}^k x_i)^2 \le k \sum_{i=1}^kx_i^2$, for any $k \in \NN$, $x_i \in \mathbb{R}$, $1\le i \le k$}.
 Also, from Doob's inequality and the quadratic variation estimates in \eqref{eq:qva} and \eqref{eq:qvd}

 The result follows on combining the above estimates. \end{proof}

 The following lemma, which will be crucial to the proofs of Theorem \ref{convtodiff} and Theorem \ref{statdistconv}, says that the Lebesgue measure of the time the system of queues spends, before any fixed time $T > 0$, with any two queues tied in length, converges to zero in probability as the heavy traffic parameter $n \rightarrow \infty$. \begin{lemma} Let $\{Q^n_i(\cdot), i \in [K], n\in \NN\}$ be as in the statement of Lemma \ref{qtightprop}.
 Then for $i,j \in [K]$, $i \neq j$, and $T \in (0,\infty)$, as $n \rightarrow \infty$,